RCC 2022-23 Catalog

 - Complete one annual Free Application for Federal Student Aid (FAFSA or Renewal FAFSA) for the academic year.
 Online applications are available at www.fafsa.gov.
-A hard-copy application is available by calling 1-800-4FEDAID.
 The RCC federal school code is #010071.
 (Undocumented Oregon residents may complete an ORSAA in lieu of the FAFSA for state aid.)

 - RCC recommends submitting an annual FAFSA on or as soon as possible after October 1 preceding the school year.
 Applications completed at least six weeks before summer, fall and winter terms (four weeks for spring) will receive priority processing.
 If your FAFSA is federally processed after you are no longer eligibly enrolled, you won’t qualify for any financial aid for that academic year.
-If enrolled at RCC when your FAFSA is federally processed and it’s selected for verification, you have up to 120 days (but no later than the third week in September following the academic year) to submit necessary documents for possible retroactive award.
+If enrolled at RCC when your FAFSA is federally processed and it’s selected for verification, all required documents must be submitted to RCC FinAid one week prior to the end of your enrolled term to be considered for a Financial Aid Award Offer.

 - Complete and return any requested documents right away.
-Applicants will be notified of financial aid eligibility per an official Award Letter or Eligibility Notification, both issued by RCC in good faith and based on information available at the time.
+Applicants will be notified of financial aid eligibility per an official Financial Aid Award Offer, both issued by RCC in good faith and based on information available at the time.
 Recipients must review and accept the Conditions of Accepting Financial Aid which includes policies such as Satisfactory Academic Progress and Return of Title IV prior to accessing their award letter.

-- Students interested in part-time work and/or student loan options may apply once the Award Letter or Eligibility Notification is issued and prior to term application deadlines.
-The loan application process opens the week of June 17, 2021.
+- Students interested in part-time work and/or student loan options may apply once the Financial Aid Award Offer is issued and prior to term application deadlines.
+The loan application process opens in June prior to the start of the academic year.
 More information about these programs and application deadlines is available from Financial Aid Advising and on the RCC website on the Financial Aid webpage.